Samhain: 7 Facts about the Unpopular Origins of Halloween

 Samhain as the Pagan New Year

-The word Samhain comes from the old Irish meaning “summer’s end” and that’s initially what it celebrated: the last day of summer and the first day of winter.
-It was very much like what people celebrate on New Year’s Eve now.
-The Celts believed that the day began in darkness and progressed into light and then grew dark again.
-Hence, the year beginning during the darkest winter months and getting progressively lighter into spring and summer again.
+The word Samhain comes from the old Irish meaning “summer’s end,” and it initially celebrated: the last day of summer and the first day of winter.
+It was much like what people celebrate on New Year’s Eve.
+The Celts believed that the day began in darkness, progressed into light, and grew dark again.
+Hence, the year begins during the darkest winter and gets progressively lighter into spring and summer.

-It was also picked up as a transitionary period because it marked the end of the harvest and therefore has a lot of roots in other similar harvest festivals.
-For example, the Romans had an Autumn Festival and it was, of course, the Romans who conquered Britain in the year 43 AD and attempted to wipe out the native barbarian Celts.
-With the Celts already celebrating Samhain, it’s not hard to imagine that in the last 2000 years a few wires might have gotten crossed and the traditions of the Roman Autumn Festival have blended into a part of modern Halloween.
+It was also picked up as a transitionary period because it marked the end of the harvest and, therefore, has many roots in similar harvest festivals.
+For example, the Romans had an Autumn Festival, and it was the Romans who conquered Britain in the year 43 AD and attempted to wipe out the native barbarian Celts.
+With the Celts already celebrating Samhain, it’s not hard to imagine that in the last 2000 years, a few wires might have gotten crossed, and the traditions of the Roman Autumn Festival have blended into a part of modern Halloween.

-This Autumn Festival honoured the goddess Pomona who was the goddess of fruits which grow on trees.
-Most important of all these fruits were apples and, of course, apples still feature heavily in lots of Halloween games and traditions such as eating toffee apples or going apple bobbing.
+This Autumn Festival honoured the goddess Pomona, the goddess of fruit growing on trees.
+Most important of all these fruits were apples, and, of course, apples still feature heavily in lots of Halloween games and traditions, such as eating toffee apples or going apple bobbing.

 Samhain - Halloween